 3. On the Warning pop-up that appears, click on OK to Uninstall the driver.

-This will make your computer search for the right driver and reinstall it back on your device.
+After this, Restart the computer and it should automatically search for the right driver and install it back on your device.

 5. Disable Microsoft Wi-Fi Direct Virtual Adapter

-The purpose of Microsoft Wi-Fi Direct Virtual Adapter on a computer is to support the sharing of internet connection on your computer with other devices (Hotspot).
+The purpose of Microsoft Wi-Fi Direct Virtual Adapter is to support the sharing of internet connection on your computer with other devices (Hotspot).

 1. Right-click on the Start button and click on Device Manager.

-2. On Device Manager screen, click on the View tab and select Show Hidden Devices option in the drop-down menu.
+2. On Device Manager screen, switch to View tab and select Show Hidden Devices option in the drop-down menu.

-3. Next, right-click on Microsoft Wi-Fi Direct Virtual Adapter and click on Disable Device option.
+3. On the Device Manager screen, right-click on Microsoft Wi-Fi Direct Virtual Adapter and click on Disable Device option.

-Note: After disabling Microsoft Wi-Fi Direct Virtual Adapter, you won’t be able to use the Mobile Hotspot feature as available on your computer.
+Note: After disabling Microsoft Wi-Fi Direct Virtual Adapter, you won’t be able to use Mobile Hotspot feature on your computer.